-Australian Open: Federer hitting right notes
+Federer hitting right notes at Australian Open

 Story highlights

-- Federer looking sharp at midway point of Australian Open
+- Federer looking sharp at Australian Open

-- The Swiss is bidding for a first grand slam title since 2012
+- Hasn't won grand slam title since 2012

 Melbourne (CNN)Last year Roger Federer was named the top athlete brand in the world by Forbes, and Time magazine once included the Switzerland native in its list of the top 100 people transforming the world.

-Don't expect Federer -- as versatile as he is -- to be making the Billboard charts anytime soon, though.
+If he's transcended tennis in so many ways don't expect Federer -- as versatile as he is -- to be making the Billboard charts anytime soon, though.

-Federer posted a video on Twitter last week of himself and fellow pros Grigor Dimitrov and Tommy Haas singing Chicago's smash hit, "Hard to say I'm sorry" with the song's co-writer David Foster on piano -- Foster is Haas' father-in law.
+Federer posted a video on Twitter last week of himself and fellow pros Grigor Dimitrov and Tommy Haas singing Chicago's smash hit "Hard to say I'm sorry" with the song's co-writer David Foster on piano -- Foster is Haas' father-in law.

-He was queried about the impromptu concert by Jim Courier during a light-hearted, on-court interview Sunday.
+He was queried about the impromptu concert by Jim Courier during a light-hearted, on-court interview Sunday after Federer's five-set victory over Kei Nishikori.

-"I think I found a weakness in you," the retired four-time grand slam winner began.
+"I think I found a weakness in you," said the retired four-time grand slam winner.

 "I thought it was terrible acoustics in that room," Federer countered, drawing laughs from his adoring public at Rod Laver Arena.
 "I thought Tommy saved us.
 He sang the song many, many times.